icon for admin law

 How do I notify the respondent?

-If you cannot serve the documents in person or the documents sent by post cannot be delivered, you can apply for an order allowing you to serve the documents in a different way, for example, by email.
+If you cannot serve the documents in person or the documents sent by post cannot be delivered, you can apply to the Court for an order that you may serve the documents in a different way, for example, by email.
 This is known as ‘substituted service’.
-You make that application by filing an Application in a proceeding with an accompanying affidavit - general federal law and migration explaining why you want substituted service.
+You make that application by filing an Interlocutory Application with an accompanying Affidavit – General federal law and migration explaining why you want to serve the application in a different way.
+The Court will then consider whether to make an order for substituted service.
+If an order is made, you will need to serve the documents as set out in the order.

-If you want to make an interlocutory application in the proceeding before final orders have been made, you should file an Application in a proceeding.
-The application must be supported by an affidavit - general federal law and migration unless the evidence relied on is already before the court in an affidavit.
-The application and supporting affidavit must be served on all persons against whom the order is sought.
+If you want to make an interlocutory application in the proceeding before final orders have been made, you should file an Interlocutory Application.
+The application must be supported by an Affidavit – General federal law and migration unless the evidence relied on is already before the Court in an affidavit.
+The interlocutory application and supporting affidavit must be served on all persons against whom the order is sought.

 My appeal from the ART has been transferred to the Court